 Four interdisciplinary teaching modules were developed and will be the focus of Project GO (water resources, tornado alley, urban heat islands, and precision agriculture).
 Each module contains three to four lessons and is constructed as a problem-based learning scenario in which students use geographic and scientific knowledge, math, and geospatial technology to solve real-world issues.
 The geospatial technology included is simple but useful, including Google Earth, Google Maps, and ArcGIS Online.

-The project will bring teacher leaders together at ESC Region 20 on the evenings of March 20-23, 2017, to review the four teaching modules and discuss different teaching strategies and pedagogies they would use to teach the modules.
+The project will bring teacher leaders together at ESC Region 20 in the evenings, to review the four teaching modules and discuss different teaching strategies and pedagogies they would use to teach the modules.
 The interactions between the teachers will be videotaped, edited, and made available on the project website in four separate professional development programs.
 These online programs will be used by a second group of teachers to measure effectiveness and usefulness at a later date.
 The modules will be available online for any teacher to access at any time to gain valuable professional development in geography.

 Teacher Leaders: We will be recruiting six geography teachers (6th or 9th grade) to be considered as teacher leaders.
 Being a teacher leader signifies that the teacher (1) has experience in teaching geography, (2) has a variety of teaching techniques and pedagogic strategies they would like to share with other teachers, (3) is comfortable with incorporating technology, especially geospatial technology (i.e. Google Maps, Google Earth, ArcGIS Online, MapQuest) into their curriculum, and (4) normally takes the lead at their school.